beejjorgensen/bguunix/src/bguunix_part_0040_firststeps.md

 * `/c/Users/beej` in Git Bash
 * `C:\Users\beej` in other Windows shells

-Importantly, and unlike WSL, these are the same place.
+Importantly, and unlike WSL, ***these are the same place***.
 A file you add to one will be immediately visible in the other.
 Changes you make in a File Explorer window will be immediately reflected in Git Bash.

 Also, there is no `/home` in Git Bash.